paulomonsale/google-homepage/README.md

-Google Homepage
+# Google Homepage

-Recreation of Google's homepage
+Practicing with HTML and CSS by recreating the structure and styling of Google's homepage.